seapagan/fastapi-template/README.md

 > dependencies, setup your `.env` file (or use Environment variables if your
 > hosting provider uses these - for example Vercel or Heroku) and set up and
 > migrate your Database, exactly the same as for Develpment as desctribed above.

+## Who is Using this Template?

+Meh, at the moment probably no-one except me 😆.
+If you do use this in one of your own projects, drop me a message and I'll add your profile and project links here 😃

 ## Contributing